 Low weight limit of 300 pounds.

-This strap will enhance the at-home workout.
+This will enhance the at-home workout.
 Effective for ground-based core exercise as well as with chin-up bars and extension routines.
 Reviews highlight the nylon fabric's durability.
-Comes with two ab straps, quick-connect steel carabiners and downloadable online workout.
+Comes with two units, quick-connect steel carabiners and downloadable online workout.

 May experience wear when bearing extreme weight.

 CrossFit friendly and also easy to use at home.
-Reviews rave about the strap's ability to isolate abdominal muscles during pull-up workouts.
-Your workout will be tough, supported by a gentle ab product.
+Reviews rave about the ability to isolate abdominal muscles during pull-up workouts.
+Your workout will be tough, supported by a gentle product.

 The ideal home workout is one that helps you meet your goals without taking up a lot of space.
 For those who want to tone and strengthen their core, ab straps are an effective and efficient option.